kubedb/docs/docs/guides/proxysql/upgrading/overview/index.md

 7. By looking at the target version from `ProxySQLOpsRequest` CR, `KubeDB` Enterprise operator updates the images of all the `StatefulSets`.
 After each image update, the operator performs some checks such as if the oplog is synced and database size is almost same or not.

-8. After successfully updating the `StatefulSets` and their `Pods` images, the `KubeDB` Enterprise operator updates the image of the `ProxySQL` object to reflect the updated state of the database.
+8. After successfully updating the `StatefulSets` and their `Pods` images, the `KubeDB` Enterprise operator updates the image of the `ProxySQL` object to reflect the updated state of the server.

 9. After successfully updating of `ProxySQL` object, the `KubeDB` Enterprise operator resumes the `ProxySQL` object so that the `KubeDB` Community operator can resume its usual operations.

-In the next doc, we are going to show a step by step guide on upgrading of a ProxySQL database using upgrade operation.
+In the next doc, we are going to show a step by step guide on upgrading of a ProxySQL using upgrade operation.